Guatemala Country Commercial Guide

 The Association Agreement (AA) with the European Union (EU) came into effect for Guatemala on December 1, 2013.
 The EU requested registration of 114 geographical indications (GIs) for various cheeses and liquors under the AA.

 Guatemalan administrative authorities issued rulings on applications to register GI names that appear to be reasonable replacements for compound GI names.
 According to 2014 rulings on single-name GIs, there are prohibitions to commercialize gorgonzola or fontina, as they are protected due to lack of record of use in country.
-The following common name cheeses, among others, can be commercialized without restrictions: parmesan, provolone, mozzarella, brie, camembert, and Emmental.
-This is considered public information; U.S. firms can find specifics for any other indications by contacting the Foreign Agricultural Service or the IP Registry Office at the Ministry of Economy.
+Conversely, several common name cheeses, among others, can be commercialized without restrictions: parmesan, provolone, mozzarella, brie, camembert, and Emmental are categorized differently.
+These cheeses can be freely marketed without restrictions This is considered public information.
+For U.S. firms can gain further insights by contacting the Foreign Agricultural Service or the IP Registry Office at the Ministry of Economy.

 SPS and TBT Commitments